Chard, Somerset: Economy

 Chard is the home of Numatic International Limited, notable for its 'Henry' vacuum cleaners with the characteristic large smiling face.
 The company employs over 700 people.
 In contrast to competitors such as Hoover and Dyson the firm continues to manufacture in Britain.
 The site occupies an area of more than 10 hectares and operates continuously, producing over 4,000 products per day.

 Another large employer in Chard was Oscar Mayer, a producer of own-brand packaged ready-meals.
 (It is distinct from the American company of the same name owned by Kraft Foods).
 Oscar Mayer employed many Portuguese and, more recently, Polish workers.
 In 2007 it was announced that the factory would be bought by Icelandic company the Alfesca Group, which owns Lyons seafoods.
 However this deal fell through and the company announced 250 job losses.
 Oscar Mayer announced on 22 October 2020 that it was considering ending production at its Chard sites.
 Following collective consultation with its employees, the company decided to close the Chard sites, with most of the staff employed there becoming redundant.
 It was expected that the transfer of Oscar Mayer's Chard manufacturing business to its other UK sites would be complete by the end of September 2021.

 Chard is also home to Brecknell Willis, one of the world's oldest and leading specialists in the design, construction and installation of railway electrification systems, most notably metro and light rail systems.
 Its largest customer, London Underground, purchases both train-borne equipment and infrastructure.
-Brecknell Willis occupies a site at the bottom of the hill next to the site of the old LSWR station, which is now a Tesco store.
-At the time of writing (August 2014) the company was preparing to move into a new purpose-built building from which all of its operations will be based.
 In early July 2014 the company was bought by WABTEC, bringing it into the Wabtec Rail Group as well as the Falstand Electric Group.
+In 2023, the site's production facility was closed by Wabtec.
+The production was transferred to other Wabtec plants while the office in Chard will maintain its engineering, project management, and sales office.